What I build, and how engagements work.

 Can you start next week?

-Sprints can usually start within 5-7 days of signing, the scoping is fast because the shape is productized.
-Custom builds depend on current capacity: sometimes within a week, more often 2-3 weeks out so I can write a real spec first.
-Audits book 2-3 weeks out because they require three founder interviews and structured deep-dive time.
+Sprints start within 5-7 days of signing, because the shape is productized and scoping is fast.
+Custom builds depend on current capacity: 2-3 weeks out so I can write a real spec first.
+A Pilot Build starts within a few days of signing, since it's a single scoped piece.
 The fastest path to a real answer on timing is the free 30-minute scoping call.
 I'll quote both price and earliest start date in the written quote inside 24 hours.

 What if I'm not sure I need an AI engagement at all?

 Book the call anyway.
 The free 30 minutes is structured around figuring out what's actually broken, not selling you on a specific shape.
-If AI isn't the right fix, if the real problem is positioning, sales process, hiring, or simply that your existing tool is fine.
-I'll say so on the call and recommend who or what is a better next step.
-About 1 in 5 scoping calls ends with "don't hire me, hire X instead."
-That's intended, not a failure mode.
+If AI isn't the right fix, if the real problem is positioning, sales process, hiring, or your existing tool is already fine, I'll say so on the call and recommend who or what is a better next step.
+If it isn't the right fix, I'll say so and point you to who or what is.
+That's the call working as intended.